tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Horizontal Scroll/README.md

 * Turn Captions on.

-* Add **twc-gshs : medium** to the first Description field of the first image of the Gallery.
-This text will be removed from the description.
-If you want a normal description, you can add it below the twc-gshs line.
+* Add **#twc-gshs-medium** to the end of the Link field of the first image of the Gallery.
+This text will be removed from the link.

   Optionally, you can change medium to small, large or a custom CSS height value.